Skip to content

 Integrated Water Quality Monitoring and Assessment Report

-Alaska's Integrated Report (IR)
+Alaska's Integrated Report

-The Clean Water Act (CWA) mandates that each state develop a program to monitor and report on the quality of its waters and prepare a report describing the status of its water quality.
-The relevant CWA sections are Section 305(b), which requires that the quality of all waterbodies be characterized, and Section 303(d) which requires that states list any waterbodies that do not meet water quality standards (known as polluted or impaired waters).
-Alaska's Integrated Water Quality Monitoring and Assessment Report (Integrated Report) combines the information into a single comprehensive report.
+Collectively this process is called the Integrated Water Quality Monitoring and Assessment Report, or Integrated Report.
+It satisfies Sections 305(b) and 303(d) of the Clean Water Act.
+Section 305(b) requires that the quality of all waterbodies be characterized, and Section 303(d) requires states list any waterbodies that do not meet water quality standards (these are known as polluted or impaired waters).
+The Integrated Report combines this information into a single comprehensive report.

 What are the Integrated Report categories?